deroneriksson/stf4j-test-models/higgs_boosted_trees_saved_model/README.md

-Higgs Boosted Trees SavedModel Information
+# Higgs Boosted Trees SavedModel Information

+This directory contains a TensorFlow Higgs Boosted Trees SavedModel.

-To train a Higgs Boosted Trees model and save as SavedModel.
+To train a new Higgs Boosted Trees model and save as SavedModel.

 ```
 $ pwd